 Mr. Harrison brings more than 20 years of experience including sales leadership, strategy and business development in various technology fields such as communications and cyber security.
 Prior to joining the Company, since September 2023, Mr. Harrison was the President of Sage Holdings, LLC.
 From June 2020 until August 2023, Mr. Harrison was the RVP of Sales at Palo Alto Networks.
 From June 2019 until June 2020, Mr. Harrison served as the VP of North American Banking Service Sales at NCR Corporation.
 From January 2017 until June 2019, Mr. Harrison served as the VP of Telco Sales at Check Point Software Technologies.
-From October 2012 until January 2017, Mr. Harrison served as a Vice President of Sales at Avaya.
-From October 2002 until January 2012, Mr. Harrison served as the VP of Sales at the Company.
-Mr. Harrison holds a Bachelor of Science degree in Electronics from Chapman University.
+From October 2012 until January 2017, Mr. Harrison served as the VP of Sales at the Company.
+Mr. Harrison bolds a Bachelor of Science degree in Electronics from Chapman University.